-Use the flat end of the keyboard multi-tool to slide the keyboard frame forward by 2.5 mm (0.1 inch).
-The screw heads beneath the keyboard frame are exposed.
+To reveal the screw heads beneath the keyboard frame, use the flat end of the multi-tool to slide the keyboard forward by 2.5 mm (0.1 inch).

-Note: Do not press or hold the keys while sliding the keyboard frame.
-Otherwise, the keyboard frame cannot be moved.
+Note: Do not press or hold the keys while sliding the keyboard frame, otherwise the keyboard frame cannot be moved.

-Use the cross end of the keyboard multi-tool to loosen the screws.
+Use the cross end of the multi-tool to loosen the screws.

-Pivot the keyboard slightly upward as shown by the arrow 3 until you can see the connectors on the bottom side of the keyboard.
-Then turn over the keyboard as shown by the arrow 4.
+Pivot the keyboard slightly upward as shown by the arrow 4 until you can see the connectors on the bottom side of the keyboard.
+Then turn over the keyboard as shown by the arrow 5.